hattrickltd/hattrick-components/src/components/tooltip/readme.md

 # ht-tooltip

-Inspired by [ngx-charts tooltips](https://github.com/swimlane/ngx-charts) this provides a relatively customizable tooltip for custom mouseover titles that also supports HTML.
+With a design inspired by [ngx-charts tooltips](https://github.com/swimlane/ngx-charts) this provides a relatively customizable tooltip for custom mouseover titles that also supports HTML.

 ## Usage